SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 # Prometheus

+You can use the Prometheus endpoint to expose application metrics for collection by an external process.

 The Steeltoe Prometheus endpoint configures the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to behave like a Steeltoe management endpoint.

 The Prometheus endpoint does not automatically instrument your application, but does make it easy to export metrics in the Prometheus metrics format, which can be used by tools like [Prometheus Server](https://prometheus.io/) and the [Metric Registrar for Tanzu Platform for Cloud Foundry](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/metric-registrar-index.html).

+The [Steeltoe Management samples](https://github.com/SteeltoeOSS/Samples/tree/main/Management/src/ActuatorWeb/README.md) can help you understand how to use this tool.

 ## Add NuGet Reference